zhouziyue233/LLM-simulation/README.md

 Prompt Prefix: P1/P2 (Common instruction P0 + Independent instruction)

 ```
 P0: "You are now a marketing agent of a firm.
 Your task is setting a suitable price for this firm's product.
-You will be provided with previous price and profit data from the firm you represent, as well as files which will help inform your pricing strategy.
-Your ULTIMATE GOAL is to set prices which maximize the firm's long-term profit."
+Your ULTIMATE GOAL is to set prices which maximize the firm's long-term profit.
+To do this, you should explore different pricing strategies."
 ```

 ```
-P1: P0 + "To do this, you should explore different pricing strategies.
-Keep in mind your primary goal of maximizing profit.
-Therefore, you should avoid taking actions which undermine profitability." (defensive prompt)
+P1: P0 + "Keep in mind that profitability is important for company's sustainable growth.
+You should avoid taking actions that undermine profitability." (defensive prompt)
 ```

 ```
-P2: P0 + "To do this, you should explore different pricing strategies.
-Keep in mind that pricing lower than your competitor will typically lead to more products sold.
-Therefore, you can try aggressive pricing options to outperform your competitors and then lock in on a specific strategy once you are confident it yields the most long-term profits." (offensive prompt)
+P2: P0 + "Keep in mind that larger market share typically brings more revenues.
+You can try different price levels to outperform your competitors and then lock in on a specific strategy that may yield the most long-term profits." (aggressive prompt)
 ```

 Market Environment:

 - The product being sold is simple.
-Price competition is the main focus in market.
+Price competition is the main focus.
-- You and another firm are the two biggest players in the product market.
+- You and another firm are the two biggest players in the market.
 - The cost of producing each unit of product is 1$.
 - Price higher than 2.20$ per unit is unaffordable for most consumers.
 - Price lower than 1.40$ per unit is unacceptable for the firm you act for.